Why do I keep getting a newsletter subscribe pop-up on your site?

 • You're using a different machine.
 Same issue as the previous point - cookies are kept separately on each machine.

-If none of those work, you can also block Javascript on my site, and you'll not see the popup.
-My recommended approach is to use the NoScript plugin to FireFox to enable and disable Javascript selectively on for sites that you do and don't trust.
+If none of those work, you can also block Javascript on my site, and you’ll not see the popup.
+My recommended approach is to use the NoScript plugin to FireFox to enable and disable Javascript selectively on for sites that you do and don’t trust.
+Unfortunately there may be other features of the site that will then also stop working.

-2. Why not use some other way to remember me that does not use cookies.
+1. Why not use some other way to remember me that does not use cookies.
 I always erase all of them when I sign off.

 Even though a few people have problems (for which I do apologize), cookies are by far the most reliable to do this.
 In fact, it’s exactly the kind of thing the cookies were meant for.